Sparronator9999/YAMDCC/README.md

 **Please read the whole README (or at least the [Supported Laptops](#supported-laptops)** **and [FAQ](#faq) sections) before downloading.**

+> [!IMPORTANT]
+> Windows has recently begun flagging WinRing0 (the driver YAMDCC uses for EC access) as malware.
+See [this discussion](https://github.com/Sparronator9999/YAMDCC/discussions/67) for more information.

 <details><summary>Table of contents <i>(click to expand</i>)</summary>

 - [Disclaimers](#disclaimers)